MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/social-platform/rich-presence-strings/rich-presence-strings-configuration.md

 # Configuring Rich Presence strings

-There will be a portion of the Xbox Developer Portal (XDP) dedicated to configuring Rich Presence strings.
+Partner Center will enable configuring Rich Presence strings.
-Until that is available in XDP, manual configuration must be used.
+Until that is available at Partner Center, manual configuration must be used.

 Manual configuration means defining the strings in a spreadsheet template provided to you by your Developer Account Manager, and sending it to your Developer Account Manager for ingestion into the environment.